 - 2 tbsp butter, at room temperature

-- 1 cup plus 1 tbsp unsweetened shredded or flake coconut
+- 1 cup plus 1 tbsp (107g) unsweetened shredded or flake coconut

 MAKE THE CRUST:

 - Make the crust according to recipe instructions for blind baking pie crust.
-Allow to cool.
+Allow to cool completely.

 MAKE THE PASTRY CREAM:

-- Transfer mixture back to saucepan and whisk constantly over medium-low heat until the mixture thickens considerably.
-Remove from the heat and add the butter and combine until melted and smooth.
+- Place the saucepan over medium heat and whisk constantly until the mixture begins to thicken and bubble (almost like a "burp").
+Continue whisking vigorously for one minute.
+Remove from the heat and add the butter and whisk until completely melted and smooth.

-- Pour all but one cup of the pastry cream into the pie crust and smooth top with offset spatula.
-Cover both the pastry cream in the pie and the one cup in the bowl with plastic wrap, making sure it touches the surface of the pastry cream to prevent a skin from forming.
+- Pour all but about one cup of the pastry cream straight into the pie crust and shake it to level.
+Pour the remaining cup into a small bowl.
+Cover both with plastic wrap, making sure it touches the surface of the pastry cream to prevent a skin from forming.

 TOAST THE COCONUT:

-- Preheat oven to 350°.
-On baking sheet, spread coconut in an even layer and bake until golden brown, checking every few minutes and stirring as necessary so that it browns evenly.
-It shouldn't take more than 10 minutes.
-Remove from oven and cool completely.
+- Preheat oven to 350° F. On a baking sheet, spread coconut in an even layer and bake until golden brown, checking every few minutes and stirring as necessary so that it browns evenly.
+It shouldn't take more than 8-10 minutes.
+Remove from the oven and cool completely.

 WHIP THE CREAM: